fermarsan/aixt/docs/Microchip/PIC16/PIC16F8x/quickref.md

-# Quick reference for PIC16F8x family
+# Quick reference for the PIC16F8x family

 ## Reference for the Microchip PIC16F8x devices
 - PIC16F83